 How long can Himalayan birch live?

 A well-tended tree can live between 30 and 40 years.

 Can Himalayan birch grow indoors?

-During the first season or so, keeping it indoors for warmer temperatures is recommended.
+During the first season or so, keeping it indoors with warmer temperatures is recommended.
 After that point, however, it needs to be planted outside so it can develop a wide root system.

 What are alternatives to Himalayan birch?

 There are numerous other varieties of birch trees for growing zones.
-These include the paper birch, sweet birch, yellow birch, and grey birch.
+These include paper birch, sweet birch, yellow birch, and grey birch.
 The water birch is especially hardy and almost immune to infestations of boring insects.